 In today's puzzle we feature a cute an curious city pigeon.
 City pigeons, often referred to as street pigeons or rock pigeons are descendants of domestic pigeons.
 They are commonly found in urban environments around the world and have adapted to thrive in cities and towns.
 Pigeons are social birds that often form flocks, especially in areas with a consistent food source.
 In some cities, pigeons are popular attractions.
 For example, pigeons in places like Venice or Trafalgar Square in London have become iconic symbols of these locations, attracting visitors who want to interact with them.

 Pelicans frequent inland and coastal waters, where they feed principally on fish, catching them at or near the water surface.
 They use their long beak and a large throat pouch to catch prey and drain the water from the scooped-up contents before swallowing.
 There are eight living pelican species today.
 The one in today's puzzle is a great white pelican, also known as the eastern white pelican, rosy pelican or white pelican.

 Didn't find something you like?
-Don't worry we have thousands of online puzzle games in our gallery for both kids and adults alike.
+Don't worry we have thousands of other online puzzle games similar or better then "Rooster Crowing" .